rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 >
 > <p align="center" > <img src="06error.png" >  </p>
 >
-> In that check the output of the following commands:   `systemctl status chrony.service`, `systemctl unmask chrony.service`, and `service chrony restart`.
-The error should be resolved.
+> In that check the output of the following commands:
+>   -   `systemctl status chrony.service`,
->   -   j
+>   -    `systemctl unmask chrony.service`, and
->   -   k
+>   -   `service chrony restart`.
+> The error should be resolved.

 chronyc sources